 Reviewed by: HU Medical Review Board | Last reviewed: June 2023 | Last updated: August 2023

 Perjeta® (pertuzumab) is a targeted treatment used in combination with trastuzumab and chemotherapy for certain people with breast cancer that is positive for the human epidermal growth factor receptor 2 (HER2+).
 It is used for early-stage, advanced, or metastatic (has spread to other parts of the body) HER2+ breast cancer.1

 How does pertuzumab work?

-Breast cancers that are HER2+ have an excess of HER2 receptors.
-Pertuzumab targets these receptors and blocks them, which can lead to the cancer cell’s death.
-Pertuzumab is used in combination with trastuzumab and chemotherapy.
-Trastuzumab also targets HER2 receptors, but pertuzumab and trastuzumab work on different parts of this receptor.
-Combining pertuzumab with trastuzumab and chemotherapy can target the cancer cells in multiple ways.1,2
+Breast cancers that are HER2+ have too many HER2 receptors.
+Pertuzumab targets these receptors and blocks them.
+This can lead to the cancer cells' death.
+Pertuzumab is used along with trastuzumab and chemotherapy.
+Trastuzumab also targets HER2 receptors.
+Pertuzumab and trastuzumab work on different parts of this receptor.
+Combining pertuzumab with trastuzumab and chemotherapy can target the cancer cells in several ways.1,2

-The most common side effects experienced by women with metastatic breast cancer who received pertuzumab in combination with trastuzumab and chemotherapy include1,2:
+The most common side effects in people with metastatic breast cancer who received pertuzumab along with trastuzumab and chemotherapy include:1,2

 - Hair loss

 - Lowered white blood cell counts

 - Damage to the nerves in the hands and/or feet (peripheral neuropathy), which may cause tingling, numbness, or pain

 Pertuzumab may also cause serious side effects, including:1,2